Dry Skin Medical Term: Symptoms, Causes, And Treatment

 Shorter Showers Are Mostly Ideal

-The more time you spend on showers the more oil is lost. shorter showers are advisable in order to balance the natural oil content of the skin.
+The more time you spend on showers the more oil is lost. shorter showers are advisable to balance the natural oil content of the skin.

 Use Humidifier Regularly